floweredscarf/su25/projects/byow/index.md

 - `getWorldFromInput` creates the same world even with saving and loading throughout the input string

 **Remember to add your partner as a group member when submitting to the autograder.**

+In addition, we will clobber the score you receive on the autograders with your final checkoff.

 ## Getting Help ##